Lycée Saint-Louis-de-Gonzague: Organization

 The elementary school is at 15, rue Louis David, while the middle school, high school, and preparatory classes are at 12, rue Benjamin Franklin.
 Both of these locations are in the 16th arrondissement of Paris.

 Academic results

-Saint-Louis-de-Gonzague School is highly selective, for the academic elite, and always ranks among the top 3 high schools in France.
+Saint-Louis-de-Gonzague School is highly selective and is regularly ranked among the top lycées in France in various national rankings.

 In 2012, the school ranked second nationwide with 64% of students receiving "Mention Très Bien" ("Highest Honors") at the Baccalaureat, the Lycée Henri-IV being ranked first.

 In 2013, 76% of students received "Mention Très Bien" at the Baccalaureat, (compared to 59% at Lycée Henri-IV).

 In 2016, achieved record number of 92% of the students received the "Mention Très Bien", which placed Saint-Louis-de-Gonzague as the best school in France.

 Alumni

 Saint-Louis-de-Gonzague School has an impressive list of alumni including a number of French current and former Ministers, P.M., Senators, writers and Top French executives: